jakeitaylor/FilmWebService/README.md

 Host name: localhost
 Server port: 8080
 ```
 These are the tools required in order to run the project.
 To run the project locally on Google App Engine, see the above installation and setup guide.
+Please note: Login details are not available on the GitHub files.
+The files uploaded as assignment submission contain the correct MySQL details.